 Definition

 An approach in which a product team runs two parallel tracks: a discovery track (exploring problems and validating solutions) and a delivery track (building and shipping validated solutions).
 Work flows from discovery into delivery as confidence increases.
+The approach was popularized by Jeff Patton and further developed by Marty Cagan at SVPG.
 PMs benefit because dual-track prevents the team from either building blindly or researching endlessly without shipping.

 Why It Matters for Product Managers